odiseoteam/SyliusReportPlugin/README.md

 php bin/console sylius:theme:assets:install
 ```

+## Test the plugin

+You can follow the instructions to test this plugins in the proper documentation page: [Test the plugin](doc/tests.md).

 ## Credits

 This plugin is maintained by <a href="https://odiseo.com.ar">Odiseo</a>, a team of senior developers.
 Contact us: <a href="mailto:team@odiseo.com.ar">team@odiseo.com.ar</a>.